stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

     :py:class:`Stoner.FileFormats.SNSFile`
         Reads the ascii export file format from `QuickNXS <http://sourceforge.net/projects/quicknxs/>`_ the data reduction software used on the BL-4A Beam Line at the SNS in Oak Ridge.
+    :py:class:`Stoner.FileFormats.OVFFile`
+        OVF files are output by a variety of micomagnetics simulators.
+The standard was designed for the OOMMF code.
+This class will handle rectangualr mesh files with text or binary formats, versions 1.0 and 2.0
+    :py:class:`Stoner.FileFormats.MDAASCIIFile`
+        This class will read some variants of the output of mda2ascii as used at the APS in Argonne.

 These classes can be used directly to load data from the appropriate format.::